bhisaac/5eFP/5eFP-SRD.md

 You can go into a frenzy when you rage.
 If you do so, for the duration of your rage, you can make a single melee weapon attack after you take the Attack action.
 When your rage ends, you suffer one level of exhaustion (as described in Appendix PH-­A).

-### Mindless Rage \[6⛁]
-- Prerequisites: Frenzy

-You can’t be charmed or frightened while raging.
-If you are charmed or frightened when you enter your rage, the effect is suspended for the duration of the rage.

 ## Path of the Totem Warrior

 You forge a spiritual and inspired connection to an animal spirit who functions as a friend, guide, and protector.
 In battle, your totem spirit elevates your abilities, adding magical fuel to your barbarian rage.